I believe exercise is a huge component in mental health. More and more studies have

 Is it confidential?

-Unfortunately, because these sessions occur outside of my office, I cannot guarantee
+Unfortunately, because these sessions occur outside, I cannot guarantee

 complete confidentiality.
 We will discuss this fully in our first session.
 It is possible that